 - You will need to submit copies of your medical or funeral bills; and

 - The application form must be fully filled out.

-For a copy of the application that can be printed off, is available on the Michigan Department of Health and Human Services' website.
+A copy of the application that can be printed off, is available on the Michigan Department of Health and Human Services' website.

 Included is information on who is eligible for reimbursement, what kind of financial assistance is available, your need to report the crime to law enforcement, timelines for filing, what information you need to include with your application, how the process works and how to appeal a claim if it is denied.